Magic Keyboard (Mac): First generation

 This keyboard's design was similar to its predecessor, but had a lower profile.
 Apple re-engineered the scissor mechanism to increase key stability by 33 percent and reduce key travel.
-Typeface on the keys was also changed, from VAG Rounded to San Francisco.
+Typeface on the keys was also changed, from VAG Rounded to San Francisco (SF Compact).

 It had a sealed non-replaceable rechargeable Lithium-ion battery which is charged via a Lightning port on the rear of the keyboard.
-The rechargeable battery lasted one month between charges.
+The rechargeable battery can generally last up-to one month between charges.
+If connected to a computer using a USB to Lightning cable, it functions as a wired keyboard, not needing the Bluetooth connection.
 It used an ST Microelectronics STM32F103VB 72 MHz 32-bit RISC ARM Cortex-M3 processor and included the Broadcom BCM20733 Enhanced Data Rate Bluetooth 3.0 Single-Chip Solution.

 It was compatible with Macs running OS X El Capitan and later, iPhones and iPads running iOS 9 or later, and TVs running Apple TV Software 7.0 or tvOS 10 or later.

 Release

 The Magic Keyboard (A1644) was released alongside the Magic Mouse 2 and the Magic Trackpad 2 in October 2015.

 On June 5, 2017, Apple released the Magic Keyboard with Numeric Keypad (A1843) to replace the wired Apple Keyboard which was discontinued that day.
 It was longer, and had an extended key layout with a numeric keypad and a different arrow key arrangement.
 At the same time, the Magic Keyboard without the numeric keypad (A1644) received a minor visual update with new Control and Option key symbols.

 A space gray Magic Keyboard with Numeric Keypad with black keys was bundled with the iMac Pro and later made available for standalone purchase.

 A version in a silver finish with black keys was bundled with the 2019 Mac Pro, though never available as standalone purchase.